September 5, 2019

 MileageWise got your back

 Mileage trackers with GPS technology can only track real-time driving.
-You can’t use them for creating or reconstructing mileage logs retrospectively.
+You can’t use them for backtracking and reconstructing mileage logs retrospectively.
 Even if your driven mileage is based on reality, you just can’t record them that way.

-But with MileageWise you can make up for forgotten mileage logs, with the AdWise feature and by checking 70 logical conflicts your recommended logs will be good to go and IRS-proof, meeting every expectation.
+But with MileageWise you can make up for forgotten mileage logs, with the AI Wizard feature, and by checking and correcting 70 logical conflicts your recommended logs will be good to go and IRS-Proof, meeting every expectation.

 You don’t ever have to worry, you see?